SPHS PUPIL PREMIUM STRATEGY, September 2020

 Our main aim is to develop the self-esteem, dignity and respect of all members of the community by concentrating on each person’s infinite worth in the eyes of God.
 Together we celebrate our faith, our diversity and our uniqueness in the eyes of God.

 SPHS is “an inclusive school that embraces tolerance, respect and kindness.
 The school’s culture provides it with a ‘beating heart.’”
 (Ofsted 2017)

 We are committed to equity and social mobility, ensuring that all students have access to the best of school experiences whatever their starting points and circumstances.
 We aim to develop in our students a sense of social responsibility as citizens, confidence as individuals and strive to ensure that they are happy and successful learners both at school and in their future working environment.

 We want our students to be ready to learn and ready for work.

-To support our students we focus on developing positive relationships in order to personalise their learning experience.
-Following extensive research (for example from the EEF), sharing good practice with other schools and a Pupil Premium review conducted in March 2018 by Marc Rowland from the Rosendale Research School, we have continued to monitor closely ‘interventions’ in school and focus on the individual needs of our students.
-We will follow this up by inviting Marc to revisit our school to conduct another review in October 2019.
+To support our students, we focus on developing positive relationships in order to personalise their learning experience.
+Following extensive research (for example from the EEF), sharing good practice with other schools and a Pupil Premium review conducted in October 2019 by Marc Rowland from the Rosendale Research School, we have continued to monitor closely ‘interventions’ in school and focus on the individual needs of our students.
+We will follow this up by inviting Marc to revisit our school to conduct another review in March 2022.